lucaschultz/datadive/thesis/chapters/03-architecture.md

 ---
 title: Architecture
+slug: architecture
+author: Luca Schultz
+description: Learn about the architecture of the Datadive platform.
 ---

 Software architecture defines the structure of a software system, detailing its organization and the interaction of its components.
 It serves as a blueprint to ensure the system is scalable, reliable, and maintainable.
 Effective software architecture is crucial for managing complexity and guiding development to meet requirements.
 This thesis distinguishes between two architectural layers: code organization and system architecture.
 Code organization refers to the structure of the codebase, while system architecture addresses the high-level arrangement of components (e.g., the backend, a microservice, or a client app) and their interactions during runtime[^RUNTIME]. [][#SOFTWARE_ARCHITECTURE]